 A physical therapist helps people recuperate from physical injuries or diseases.
 These health care professionals also treat and diagnose medical conditions that might hinder proper movement and growth.
 Physical therapy students study kinesiology, neuroscience, anatomy and physiology.
 Classes also cover working with pediatric patients as well as those with compromised cardiac or pulmonary systems.

 In the United States, a physical therapist must have an advanced degree; therefore, most physical therapist courses are found at the master's and doctoral levels.
-However, some courses are available at the bachelor's level as well.

 List of Physical Therapy Courses

 A kinesiology course gives students an overview of how human movement works normally.
 The course covers movement topics such as acceleration, force, displacement and torque.
 Students learn about kinetic forces, along with how the human body moves.
 Topics in applied kinesiology may also be studied, including muscle strength testing to determine sources of malnutrition or neurological defects.

 A neuroscience course covers the functions of the nervous and muscular systems.
 Students study the life cycle of each system, including diseases that can affect the nerves and muscles.
 This course also addresses the diagnosis of certain medical conditions and other things that may affect a person's motor control or skills.
 Students in this course learn to treat neurological or sensory conditions using physical therapy or other medical practices.

 In an orthopedic course, students learn about bone, muscle and joint diseases or malfunctions.
 The course serves to teach students methods for prevention or correction of such problems from a non-surgical and surgical standpoint.
 Skills developed in this course include identifying symptoms of an orthopedic condition, managing a physical therapy program for orthopedic patients and caring for patients post-operation.